insightfuls/minimalist-async-di/README.md

 container.register(collection("store", Store.prototype.purchase, Store.prototype.stock), value(localStore));
 ```

-### Using beans as constructors or factories
+### Using beans to create other beans

+You can use a bean (or property of a bean using dot or bracket notation) as a value, constructor or factory to create another bean.

+To use a bean itself as the value of another bean, essentially making the second bean an alias of the first, just give the bean name as the creator, or for greater clarity, wrap the name in `bean()`.

-You can use a bean itself as a constructor or factory to create another bean.
-Just give the name of the bean instead of an actual constructor or factory function.
+To use a bean as a constructor or factory, just give the name of the bean to the `constructor()` or `factory()` creator.
 If you prefer, wrap the name in `bean()` for clarity.

-If you use a property of a bean (using dot notation) then the function will be called as a method, with `this` set to the bean.
+For the `factory()` case, if you use a property of a bean (using dot or bracket notation) then the function will be called as a method, with `this` set to the bean.

 Here we register a `milk` bean which is created using the `getMilk` method on the `creamTopMilk` bean, and a `mixture` bean which is created using the `getMixture` method on the `mixer` bean.